Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 include artifact parsing capabilities in more feature rich tools.
 One example of this is *Autopsy*, a GUI digital forensic tool that utilizes Sleuthkit libraries to parse disk images, storage volumes, and file systems.
-Additional fucntionality is provided by external open source libraries for artifact parsing and timeline creation.
+Additional functionality is provided by external open source libraries for artifact parsing and timeline creation.

 For those examiners that are proficient in the Python language, there